 Mainstream society has long held that men are ‘always up for it’ and that men are not fussy as to who they will have sex with – with even a relatively plain woman able to have sex should she feel the urge, how is the vibrator so popular?

-Sex toys are not just for those who cannot find a date: they are for everyone – those who are too busy to date, those who have very specific needs, and for those who are already in a relationship and are looking for ways to spice up their love lives.
+Sex toys are not just for those who cannot find a date: they are for everyone (above the legal age) – those who are too busy to date, those who have very specific needs, and for those who are already in a relationship and are looking for ways to spice up their love lives.

 Myth 2.
 Male sex toys are crude.